 Putting CX at the centre of our business means that everybody at INN8 thinks about customer intent, journeys and outcomes at every point for the very specific market we serve.

 It doesn’t matter that some departments do not deal directly with the customer, they still influence the culture and the actions of those that do.
 Not only are we all a part of a team that produces enabling processes and technology, but they create training and support as well as environments that are conducive to meeting customers’ needs.

 Next time you interact with a customer, see them as you would like to be seen.
 Make them feel validated, even if you aren’t able to solve their issue right there and then.

-If you are convinced that CX is the next evolution of your business, stay tuned for my next article which offers up some guidance on building a business that delivers great CX.
+If you are convinced that CX is the next evolution of your business, read my next article HERE which offers up some guidance on building a business that delivers great CX.

 Sign up to our newsletter to be the first to know about our articles, events, videos, webinars and downloads.